 - Current members of American Pilgrims on the Camino at the time of application and at the time of service;

 - Who will complete hospitalero service by the end of the calendar year following the award; and

 - Who demonstrate financial need.

-We encourage new hospitaleros and first-time volunteers have priority.
+We encourage new hospitaleros — first-time volunteers have priority.

 Applicants should serve as an hospitalero in an albergue sponsored by the Spanish Federation of Camino Associations or any non-private albergue on any of the Camino routes.
-This grant is not for volunteer service in the Santiago Pilgrim’s Office, the Ribadiso Welcome Service or Terra Nova Pilgrim House.
+This grant is not for volunteer service in the Pilgrim Welcome Office in Santiago, the Ribadiso Welcome Service or Pilgrim House in Santiago.